DarwinJS/GitOpsforHumanProcessedChecklists/README.md

 [Part 1: Human-Processed Source Code Belongs in Git](https://thenewstack.io/why-human-processed-source-code-belongs-in-git/)

+GitOps for Human-Processed Code Part 2: Interactive Markdown Checklists on GitHub and GitLab

-Part 2: GitOps for Human-Processed Code: Markdown Checklists
+GitOps for Human-Processed Code Part 3:  Desktop Tools for Markdown Checklists

 [More details about this repository](./DesktopTools.md)